Delocalization of topological surface states by diagonal disorder in nodal loop semimetals: Introduction

 The effect of static disorder on the bulk properties has been addressed recently \citep{Goncalves2020}.
 Within an Anderson model of box-distributed disorder, a phase transition was found from a bulk low disorder multifractal semimetallic (SM) phase, where the momentum-space wave-function has multifractal structure, to a single-fractal diffusive metallic (M) phase.
 This SM/M transition takes place at a finite disorder value, $W_{c}$ \footnote{For Gaussian distributed disorder, rare regions effects yield, instead, an avoided quantum critical point \citep{Pixley2016}}.

 For a WNL, the fate of the topological drumhead states under finite disorder is yet unknown.
 To our knowledge, only the effect of an incommensurate potential on the drumhead states of a nodal link semimetal has been addressed \citep{ShuChen2018}.
-However, that work assumed the potential to depend only on one spatial coordinate, while translational invariance in the perpendicular plane was preserved.
+However, that work assumed the potential to depend only on one spatial coordinate, while translational invariance in the perpendicular plane was preserved \footnote{We also mention here that the dissolution of Fermi arcs by unidirectional disorder in a dirty Weyl point semimetal has also been addressed \citep{Slager2017}}.
 A study of three-dimensional disorder effects on the surface states of a WNL is in order, then.

 In this work, we unveil the fate of the topological surface states of the open WNL system under Anderson short ranged diagonal disorder.
 Because the latter breaks chiral symmetry, a winding number cannot be defined.
 However, the surface states can be detected by studying (i) the density of surface states (DOSS), $\Delta\rho(E)$, defined as the change in the DOS when a surface is created in the direction perpendicular to the nodal loop plane; and (ii) the localization properties of the topological surface states with increasing disorder.
+The latter, however weak, always produces the broadening of the DOSS.
+Yet, the total number of surface states is found to decrease monotonically up to very strong disorder in an approximately exponential form.
+Concomitantly, the finite energy surface states become delocalized upon hybridization with bulk states.
+The zero energy surface states decay algebraically into the bulk while remaining square integrable for weak disorder, and become extended at the bulk SM/M transition.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:Model-and-Methods} we present the model and provide details on the methods used in this work.
 The results are given in Sec.~\ref{sec:Results}.
 In Sec~\ref{sec:Discussion} a final discussion is provided.